-Laurie Portsner (Rutgers University), “The Agris Helmet from Iron Age Votive Deposit to Cultural Icon”
+Laurie Porstner (Rutgers University), “The Agris Helmet from Iron Age Votive Deposit to Cultural Icon”

-Adam Kozak (University of Illinois, Champaign-Urbana), “The Identity of Adornment in Martial’s Epigrams”
+(1.45) Adam Kozak (University of Illinois, Champaign-Urbana), “The Adornment of Identity in Martial’s Epigrams”

 Rob Santucci (University of Maryland), “De Togis Perlucentibus: A Senecan Guide to Men’s Fashion”